 Conference Location and Dates

-The First Billion Years: Habitability conference, originally scheduled for September 8–12, has been rescheduled for September 8–11, 2019 at Buck's T-4 Lodge in Big Sky, Montana.
+The First Billion Years: Habitability conference was held September 8–11, 2019 at Buck's T-4 Lodge in Big Sky, Montana.

 Purpose and Scope